The Friends of Norway Memorial Library

 Who are the Friends?

 The Friends of the Norway Memorial Library is a group of volunteers who are committed to making the library a center of our community life.
-Working in partnership with the Board of Trustees and the library staff, the Friends of NML supports a broad range of social and educational opportunities intended to promote a spirit of lifelong learning.
+Working in partnership with the library director, Board of Trustees, and the library staff, the Friends of NML supports a broad range of social and educational opportunities intended to promote a spirit of lifelong learning.

 Through membership fees and fundraising efforts the Friends of NML contributes financial support to the library, which provides additional library resources and enhances library services.
 The Friends of NML assist with library programs and activities.
 In these ways, the association supports the library’s purpose of providing accurate information, up-to-date resources, personalized services, and reading materials for people of all ages.